Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 21.27.35 UTC
+- WIB: Jumat, 12 September 2025 22.26.25 UTC
-- WITA: Jumat, 12 September 2025 22.27.35 UTC
+- WITA: Jumat, 12 September 2025 23.26.25 UTC
-- WIT: Jumat, 12 September 2025 23.27.35 UTC
+- WIT: Sabtu, 13 September 2025 00.26.25 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success